DEV-learn-co-curriculum/kaitlin-test-quiz/README.md

 [X] Chocolate

-?: What is Kaitlin's favorite book????
+?: What is Kaitlin's favorite book?

 ( ) Canada
 ( ) To Kill a Mockingbird
 (X) Ruby for Dummies
-( ) Harry Potter and the Sorcerer's Stone

 ???